wp-plugins/wpstorecart/readme.txt

 * Run your shop as "Digital Products Only", "Physical Products Only" or with both
 * Products support limited or unlimited quantities
 * Advanced group settings, including groups discounts, group only products, unlimited groups
-* PayPal payments (Authorize.NET, 2CheckOut, Liberty Reserve, Quickbooks, Skrill/Moneybookers also available)
+* PayPal payments (Authorize.NET, 2CheckOut, Quickbooks, Skrill/Moneybookers also available)
 * Tested on IE 7,8,9, Opera 11, Chrome 7 and 11, Firefox 3.6, 4, 5, 6, & 7, and Safari 5
 * **and much, much MORE!**